Hog Hammock, Georgia

+Many of the full-time inhabitants of the Hog Hammock community, also known as Hogg Hummock, are African Americans known as Gullah-Geechees, descendants of enslaved West African people brought to the island in the 1700s and 1800s to work on island plantations.
+The current population of full-time Gullah-Geechee residents in the community is estimated to be 47 (2009).

-The community of Hog Hammock, also known as Hogg Hummock, includes homes, a general store, bar, public library, and other small businesses including vacation rentals.
+The community includes homes, a general store, bar, public library, and other small businesses including vacation rentals.
 There are two active church congregations in Hog Hammock: St. Luke Baptist Church, founded in 1885, and First African Baptist Church, established in 1866.
 The latter congregation has an older building known as First African Baptist Church at Raccoon Bluff, constructed in 1900 in the former Raccoon Bluff community north of Hog Hammock.
 It is used for special services and programs.

-Many of the full-time inhabitants of the Hog Hammock Community are African Americans known as Gullah-Geechees, descendants of enslaved West African people brought to the island in the 1700s and 1800s to work on island plantations.
-The current population of full-time Gullah-Geechee residents in the community is estimated to be 47 (2009).
-The residents must bring all supplies from the mainland or purchase them in the small store on the island.
-The children of Hog Hammock take the ferry to the mainland and then take a bus to school, as the island school closed in 1978.